 The hobby of Amateur Radio (also known as 'Ham Radio') has been around for well over 100 years.
-This hobby basically involves qualified people communicating with each other using their amateur radios.
+This hobby basically involves qualified people communicating with each other using their 'amateur radios'.
+Amateur Radios (transmitters and/or receivers) are radios which operate on specific bands of frequencies designated for Ham use.
 Amateur Radio operators, also known as 'Hams' come from all walks of life.
 From engineers and doctors to bricklayers and teachers, Hams now number about 3 million people, worldwide.
 Ages range from about 8 years to people well into their 90's.
 There are more women Hams these days than ever before.

 Amateur Radio attracts people for a number of reasons.
 For most people, I believe, the appeal is the technical aspects of the hobby.
 As their involvement in the hobby deepens, their interests within it can and often do change.
 For me and I think a lot of people, the mystery and fascination of being able to communicate with someone wirelessly, who is some distance away, is something which excites the imagination and curiosity.
 The desire to understand how this phenomenon works is a driving force.
 Hams are able to communicate with each other in a variety of ways and also over long distances using their radios.
 Around the world communication is the priority for a lot of Hams, while for others it may be chatting to someone close by or even to a Ham Radio operator on board the International Space Station.
 Outdoor antennas are generally needed to transmit and receive the radio signals.